-At Quinnipiac, the work a student does with his or her professor is complemented by a strong peer support system.
+At Quinnipiac, the work a student does with their professor is complemented by a strong peer support system.

-- A Peer Tutoring Program, certified by the College Reading and Learning Association, provides individual tutoring for the great majority of 100-level courses, many 200- and 300-level courses and supports many of the graduate degree programs.
+The Peer Tutoring Program, certified by the College Reading and Learning Association, provides individual tutoring for the great majority of 100-level courses and many 200- and 300-level courses, and supports many of the graduate degree programs.
 Students meet with peer tutors on an appointment basis to address material in a specific course.
 Tutors also can help students improve study skills, time and task management and academic goal-setting.

 Support for Students with Disabilities

-The Office of Student Accessibility (OSA), located in the Learning Commons on both campuses, provides students with disabilities equal access to all university activities and programs.
-The office is led by a director supported by learning services coordinators.
-Working collaboratively with all university departments to engage and support the intellectual and social development of students with disabilities, the Office of Student Accessibility employs polices that promote academic excellence and the development of self-advocacy skills.
-Accommodations are provided based on submission of appropriate documentation, which is reviewed by the OSA staff in compliance with university policy, section 504 of the Rehabilitation Act, and the Americans with Disabilities Act (ADA).
+The Office of Student Accessibility (OSA), located in the Learning Commons on both campuses, provides students with disabilities equal access to all university activities, programs and services.
+The office is led by a director and supported by an assistant director as well as accessibility coordinators.
+Working collaboratively with all university departments to engage and support the intellectual and social development of students with disabilities, the Office of Student Accessibility employs polices that promote equal access for academic excellence and the development of self-advocacy skills.
+Reasonable accommodations are provided based on submission of appropriate documentation, which is reviewed by the OSA staff in compliance with university policy, section 504 of the Rehabilitation Act, and the Americans with Disabilities Act as amended in 2008 (ADAAA).
 Questions and requests can be directed to email@example.com or 203-582-7600.
-More information, including our Accommodation Request Form, can be found on our website.
+Further information, including our Accommodation Request Form, can be found on our website.

-Students can work with one of our learning specialists to address their academic goals and challenges.
-Working closely with students’ professors and other support staff, Quinnipiac’s academic specialists provide students with opportunities to improve their academic choices.
-Students can develop an improvement plan, work on problem solving, discuss new learning strategies, and many other topics necessary to students embracing academic challenge.
-Our academic specialists also work with students who have been referred to our services by their faculty through Quinnipiac’s Retention Alert program.
-This program helps direct individual students to appropriate academic support during the semester and facilitates dialogue among those working to support the student.
-Academic specialists also work with faculty to bring learning skills into the classroom.
+Students can work with one of our professional staff members in a positive environment to address their academic goals.
+Working closely with students’ professors and other support staff, the Academic Development and Outreach professional staff provides students with opportunities to discover and leverage their strengths.
+Students can develop an action plan, work on problem solving, discuss new learning strategies and many other topics necessary to students embracing academic challenge.
+This staff also coordinates academic support for students who have been referred to for academic support services by their faculty through Quinnipiac’s early alert system.
+The Academic Development and Outreach team also works with faculty and staff to bring learning skills into classrooms and other venues.